Student Financial Assistance & Scholarship Overview

 Federal Student Aid (FSA)

 Federal financial aid is available for the following six-month, on-campus programs for those who qualify: Graduate Gemologist (GG), Graduate Jeweler (GJ), and Jewelry Design & Technology (JDT).
 Federal aid includes Pell and SEOG Grants and Direct Student Loans through the U.S. government, and is available to those eligible full-time on-campus students who are U.S. Citizens or hold U.S. permanent resident status.
 Federal financial aid is not available for Distance Education or lab class students.
-For more detailed information about federal financial aid and to apply, please visit: GIA.edu/gem-education-financial-aid
+View more detailed information.

 FSA Citizenship Requirements